orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Memento
-* **Definition:** *Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later*
+* **Definition:** *Without violating encapsulation, captures and externalize an object's internal state so that the object can be restored to this state later*
 * **Frequency of use:** *Low*

 +++